Intentionally burning your foods

 Not sharpening knives regularly

 “People think they can sharpen their knife once every five years, yet a sharp knife makes all the difference in the world with everything in the kitchen,” Ramsey says.
 Even if you’re a casual cook that makes two to three meals a week, you should still be sharpening your knives at least two to four times a year.
 Ramsey recommends avoiding this kitchen mistake by spending a few extra dollars and getting your knives professionally sharpened, as it’s super easy to accidentally chip or break the blade.
+If your everyday knifes are pretty basic, you can probably get by with this inexpensive hand-held knife sharpener.
 And no, that metal rod that comes in most knife kits isn’t a knife sharpener.
 It’s actually called a honing steel that’s used to straighten, not sharpen, the blade.